LOUDO56/NarrativeCraft-docs/tags/emote.md

 Makes the character "Mark" perform the "wave" emote immediately, forcing it if needed.

 `emote stop Mark`
-Stop the current emote from character "Mark".
+Stops the current emote from the character "Mark".